Northamptonshire: Culture

 Jane Austen set her 1814 novel Mansfield Park mostly in Northamptonshire.

 Melrose Plant, a prominent secondary protagonist in the Richard Jury series of mystery novels by Martha Grimes, resides in Northamptonshire, and much of the action in the books takes place there.

 Kinky Boots, the 2005 British-American film and subsequent stage musical adaptation, was based on the true story of a traditional Northamptonshire shoe factory which, to stay afloat, entered the market for fetish footwear.

 Rock and pop bands originating in the area have included Bauhaus, Temples, The Departure, New Cassettes, Raging Speedhorn, The Fierce and the Dead and Defenestration.
 Richard Coles, an English musician, partnered in the 1980s with Jimmy Somerville to create the band The Communards.
 They achieved three top ten hits and made the No. 1 in 1986 with a version of the song "Don't Leave Me This Way".
 In 2012, The University of Northampton awarded Coles an honorary doctorate.
 From 2011 to 2022 he was the vicar of Finedon in Northamptonshire.

 Northampton is the birthplace of composer Malcolm Arnold (born 21 October 1921) and of actor Marc Warren (born 20 March 1967).

-In recent years, Northamptonshire has become notable for producing regional social media influencers and creatives who have gained national prominence, especially via TikTok, Instagram and YouTube platforms—among them fashion and lifestyle content creators from Northamptonshire towns who attract sizable online followings and contribute to contemporary UK influencer culture.
+In recent years, Northamptonshire has produced regional social media influencers and creatives who have gained national prominence, especially via TikTok, Instagram and YouTube platforms—among them fashion and lifestyle content creators from Northamptonshire towns who attract online followings and contribute to UK influencer culture.